-I’ve been fascinated (obsessed?) by the free will paradox for about 70 years, ever since as the recipient of a Catholic upbringing it occurred to me that it was a serious problem for religion.
+I’ve been fascinated (obsessed?) by the free will paradox for about 70 years, ever since as the recipient of a Catholic upbringing I realised that it was a serious problem for religion.
 I seldom bypass any opportunity to scratch the spot, so I made a point of listening to the BBC Beyond Belief discussion broadcast on 22.7.2019.
 The participants were Rev. Sharon Grenham-Thompson, an Anglican vicar; Prof. Rasjid Skinner, a Muslim consultant clinical psychologist; and Dr Richard Christian, a philosopher.

 As usual, the discussion was introduced by Ernie Rea in the chair.
 He got off on the wrong foot, to my mind, by focusing in the idea that our actions are caused by brain processes and these are deteministic.
 I agree with the philosopher Galen Strawson that this isn’t the point.
 Even if brain deteminisn isn’t true, this doesn’t alter the fact that our actions are the result of everything that has gone before.

 Sharon, on the other hand, started off well.
 She said that “we choose what we want, and the question is, what determines what we want?”.
 This is exactly right.
 As Schopenhauer said, we can do what we choose but we can’t chose what we choose.

 Perhaps predictably, things strted to slip when Sharon brought God into it.
 Actually, she didn’t like the term ‘God’, preferring ‘Love’ or ‘Divine Mystery’.
 I didn’t find this helped much.

 I also didn’t find much illumination in Prof, Skinner’s contribution.
 He seemed to be saying simultaneously that predestination was true and freedom was true – the ‘with one bound Jack was free!’ answer to the conundrum.